 The infinity format of doing reverse single crochet gives a unique perspective to half of the cowl rib stitching on an angle while the other half looks like the granite stitch.
 It’s pretty neat how this stitch works up.

-I had enough yarn left on the ball that I also did a matching look adult hat.
-Essentially, 1 ball = 2 projects.
+I had enough yarn left on the ball and did a matching-looking adult hat.
+Essentially, one ball = 2 projects.

 - Approx = Approximate(ly)